FAQ

 Do I have to supply my own paper?

 Not necessarily!
 If you have a specific paper already in-hand that you want to use, please contact me and we can work something out.
 Otherwise, papers are typically provided by Indoor Cat and are included in the cost of a print job.
-You can find more information about papers we can and cannot use here.

 I want to print with Indoor Cat!
 How do I do it?

-Simply email quianna@indoorcatpress.com to begin the process, including your intended edition size, paper size and print area, and we can go from there.
+Check out the Get A Quote page Then, email quianna@indoorcatpress.com to begin the process, including your intended edition size, paper size and print area, and we can go from there.
 Video call consultations for file set up and even design input can be included with any order for an additional hourly rate.

 For simple projects or printers who have worked with Riso before, a consultation is not always necessary.
 However, because Riso is such a unique form of printmaking, they are highly recommend for those with little to no Riso experience, as it allows us to go over all the details and understand more about your priorities, expectations, and goals for your project.